KrazyManJ/rainmeter-dynamic-island/README.md

 - [x] Shows Little Visualizer
 - [ ] Can toggle if shuffle playlist or not (Custom)
 - [ ] Can toggle if repeat song or playlist or nothing (Custom)

+## ❔ FAQ / FPAQ (Future Possible Asked Questions)

+> Why this skin does not include Lens (Eye)?

+It does not look good and also i want to make this skin minimalistic as Apple that tries to make minimalistic interface of their operating system!